camybish/CV/README.md

     - Helping children keep pace in what can be, for them, an incredibly fast-paced learning environment
     - Being observant of any extra difficulties they may be having that aren't already documented
     - Importantly, talking to them on their level so that they're as receptive to your help and the material as they can be
-- I also spent 6 weeks at Reflections Nursery in Worthing in which I learnt a great deal about, what Ofsted deems, their “Outstanding” methods of enriching the development of young children.
+- I also spent 6 weeks at Reflections Nursery in Worthing where I learned a great deal about, what Ofsted deems, their “Outstanding” methods of enriching the development of young children.
 I worked as an early years educator for 45 hours a week, learning their version of the Reggio Amelia approach which fosters children's innate curiosity for the world.

 **Peacocks Ltd** (May 19 to Mar' 21)
 _Sales Assistant_